postcss/postcss/docs/api.md

 ### `node.error(message, opts)`

-Returns a [`CssSyntaxError`] instance that presents the original position of the node in the source, showing line and column numbers and also a small excerpt to facilitate debugging.
+Returns a [`CssSyntaxError`] instance containing the original position of the node in the source, showing line and column numbers and also a small excerpt to facilitate debugging.

-It will use an input source map, if present, to get the original position of the source, even from a previous compilation step (for example, from Sass compilation).
+If present, an input source map will be used to get the original position of the source, even from a previous compilation step (for example, from Sass compilation).